 Securities prices can be volatile.
 The value of your investment may fall over time.
 Market value fluctuates in response to various factors.
-These can include stock market movements, purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions

-- of the issuer.
+These can include stock market movements. purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the trust.
-Additionally, event such war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
-An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
+Additionally, events such as war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
+An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World

+Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
 The complete economic impacts of COVID-19 are not yet fully known.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the trust and the trust's ability to achieve its investment objectives.
-Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency. - The trust is concentrated in the health care sector.
+Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.

+- The trust is concentrated in the health care sector.
 As a result, the factors that impact the health care sector will likely have a greater effect on this trust than on a more broadly diversified trust.
-General risks of companies in the health care sector include extensive competition, generic drug sales, the loss of patent protection, product liability
+General risks of companies in the health care sector include extensive competition, generic drug sales, the loss of patent protection, product liability litigation and increased government regulation. - The trust is concentrated in the securities of pharmaceutical companies.
+As a result, the factors that impact the pharmaceuticals industry will likely have a greater effect on this trust than on a more broadly diversified trust.
+Companies in the pharmaceuticals industry can be significantly affected by government approval of products and services, government regulation, reimbursement rates and patent expirations and protection.
+Additionally, pharmaceutical companies can be adversely affected by intense